 The initial consultation lasts 45 minutes and will consist of a thorough assessment and a treatment if time allows.
 The follow on treatments will take 30 minutes.

 You are welcome to bring a chaperone during the initial assessment and treatments if you wish.
 However, our team of physiotherapists includes both male and female therapists so you can specify your preference when making an appointment.

 Will the assessment or treatment hurt?

 It is important to wear comfortable clothing for your initial assessment to allow you to move freely to perform the movements the physiotherapist will need to observe.

 You may need to undress for parts of the assessment to enable the physiotherapist to see the area affected.
 For example, if you are coming with an ankle of knee problem it would be advisable to wear or bring shorts.

-The physiotherapist treating you will discuss with you if they feel it is appropriate for you to see a specialist, they will talk to you and review the reasons for and potential benefits of a specialist opinion.
+The physiotherapist treating you will discuss with you if they feel it is appropriate for you to see a Physician or Surgeon.
+They will talk to you and review the reasons for and potential benefits of a specialist opinion.
 You may be referred to a specialist for further investigation (MRI scan / X ray)

 Will the cost of physiotherapy be covered by my medical insurance?